tkhamez/neucore-discord-plugin/README.md

 ## Changelog:

+Version 3.0.0

+- Raised minimum PHP version to 8.0 (from 7.4).
+- Updated to plugin version 0.9.0.

 Version 2.1.0, 2022-11-05

 - Change: Roles from the configuration are now removed from server members who do not have a service account if